mark-s/PurgeOldFiles/readme.md

 ## Examples

-__NOTE:__ Append `--test` to get a list of the files/folders THAT WOULD BE deleted WITHOUT actually deleting them, `PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7 --created --test`
+__NOTE:__ Append `--test` to get a list of the files/folders THAT WOULD BE deleted WITHOUT actually deleting them

+   `PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7 --created --test`

 To delete all files with a _modified date_ older than 7 days from the folder and it's sub-folders:

 `PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7 --modified`

-To delete all files with a _created date_ older than 7 days from the folder and it's sub-folders `PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7 --created`
+To delete all files with a _created date_ older than 7 days from the folder and it's sub-folders

+`PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7 --created`

-To delete all files older than(modified|created)  7 days from the folder and it's sub-folders **AND** delete any folders that don't have files in anymore `PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7  [--modified|--created] --deleteEmptyFolders`
+To delete all files older than(modified|created)  7 days from the folder and it's sub-folders **AND** delete any folders that don't have files in anymore

+`PurgeOldFiles.exe "c:\SomeFolder\withOldFiles" -d 7  [--modified|--created] --deleteEmptyFolders`